Red, White & Brew: The perfect mix pack

 Boone's Wine and Spirits

-Most of the time you won’t hear me going on about Pinot Grigio but this one I found to be a little more exciting than your average Pinot Grigio.
-The estate is in the far northeast corner of Italy bordering Slovakia in the Karst [Carso] region near Sagrado City.
-The region is arid, the soil is rocky with red sand but rich in iron and limestone and it is constantly ventilated and cooled by the sea.
+Most of the time you won’t hear me going on about pinot grigio, but this one I found to be a little more exciting than your average bottle.
+The estate is in the far northeast corner of Italy bordering Slovakia in the Karst (Carso) region near Sagrado City.
+The region is arid, the soil is rocky with red sand but rich in iron and limestone, and it is constantly ventilated and cooled by the sea.
 The wine is a golden straw color with flavors of apple, pear and creamy citrus.
-You will find it has a bit more going on than your typical Pinot Grigio, more flavor, more depth and a great long finish.
-When I am blind tasting and I get a wine that just doesn’t have much going on and there is just not that much flavor I usually come to the conclusion that it’s Pinot Grigio.
+You will find it has a bit more going on than your typical pinot grigio with more flavor, more depth and a great, long finish.
+When I am blind tasting and I get a wine that just doesn’t have much going on and there is just not that much flavor, I usually come to the conclusion that it’s pinot grigio.
 That is not the case here.
 I really like the Castelvecchio and would drink it by itself anytime or with most appetizers.

 The perfect mix pack

 Pivo Pilsner was inspired by the amazing Tipopils from Birrificio Italiano.
-It’s a Saphir dry-hopped beauty of a pils that is impeccably balanced.
+It’s a Saphir dry-hopped beauty of a pilsner that is impeccably balanced.
 German Saphir hops are aromatically floral and lend notes of lemongrass and spicy herbal nuances.
 Matt Brynildson’s (brewmaster) created what I would call a nearly perfect American Pilsner.
 If you’re serious about lagers, this is a must have.
-At 5.3% abv, there’s no reason that your basic domestic drinking friend couldn’t split this package with you and enjoy it.
+At 5.3% alcohol by volume, there’s no reason that your basic domestic drinking friend couldn’t split this package with you and enjoy it.

-Double Barrel Ale is crafted in the style of British Pale Ale.
-It was the first beer that Adam Firestone and David Walker ever brewed and is a tribute to traditional cask-fermented English Ales.
+Double Barrel Ale is crafted in the style of a British pale ale.
+It was the first beer that Adam Firestone and David Walker ever brewed and is a tribute to traditional cask-fermented English ales.
 This is a personal favorite of mine.
 Great English style ales are difficult to find and even more difficult to find fresh.
-DBA is remarkably smooth with ribbons of caramel, English toffee, and toasted oak.
+The Double Barrel Ale is remarkably smooth with ribbons of caramel, English toffee and toasted oak.
 A delicious exposé of malt (two row, crystal light, crystal dark, crystal 75, chocolate malt, Munich) without impeding bitterness, and only 5% ABV.
-Watch out, you may find yourself hunting down cask ales at Hogshead Brewing after these packs are gone!
+Watch out, you may find yourself hunting down cask ales at Hogshead Brewing after these packs are gone.

-Union Jack is a tried and true west coast IPA.
+Union Jack is a tried and true west coast India pale ale.
 C’mon you knew there’d be an IPA in the pack, and this one is a hop head pleaser.
-The aroma features notes of pineapple, citrus, and pine, followed by intense flavors of grapefruit, tangerine, and a hint of malt sweetness for balance.
-I think the best way to describe this IPA truly is “Fad-Proof,” and that’s what the people at Firestone Walker call it!
+The aroma features notes of pineapple, citrus and pine, followed by intense flavors of grapefruit, tangerine and a hint of malt sweetness for balance.
+I think the best way to describe this IPA truly is “Fad-Proof,” and that’s what the people at Firestone Walker call it.

-If their pursuit of the perfect beer isn’t enough, Firestone Walker prides itself as one of the industry leaders for water conservation, clean energy, and eliminating waste within their operation.
-In honor of their Anniversary, these will be on sale for $18.99, so come grab a 25th Anniversary Firestone Walker Heritage 12pk at Boone’s today!
-Cheers!
+If their pursuit of the perfect beer isn’t enough, Firestone Walker prides itself as one of the industry leaders for water conservation, clean energy and eliminating waste within their operation.
+In honor of their anniversary, these will be on sale for $18.99, so come grab a 25th anniversary Firestone Walker Heritage 12 pack at Boone’s today.
+Cheers.